Saifullahjailani/pawminder/README.md

 If you are interested in participating, please reply to this message or email claireliu123@berkeley.edu or mko357@berkeley.edu with any questions.

 ## Interview Guide
-1. How long have you had your dog?
+⋅⋅1.
+How long have you had your dog?
-..1.
-What is the most difficult part of taking care of a dog?
+2. What is the most difficult part of taking care of a dog?
-..1.
-If one responsibility (feeding, walking, going to the vet) could be automated, which one would you choose and why? *highest value
+3. If one responsibility (feeding, walking, going to the vet) could be automated, which one would you choose and why? *highest value
-How often do you do the following: *highest value
+4. How often do you do the following: *highest value
+a.
 Feed your dog
+b.
 Walk your dog
+c.
 Go to the vet
+d.
 Give your dog medication
-What was the training process like for your dog?
+5. What was the training process like for your dog?
-If you were to get more pets in the future, is there anything you would do differently?
+6. If you were to get more pets in the future, is there anything you would do differently?